 Palaeontographica A (ISSN 0375-0442) - Instructions to Authors

-Section A of Palaeontographica publishes original and qualified papers on Paleozoology and Stratigraphy preferably in English language.
-Articles in English from none native authors have to be proofread before submission by a native speaker to be quoted in the acknowledgement.
-German or French language is possible in exceptional cases, but authors should contact one of the editors before submission.
+Section A of Palaeontographica publishes original and qualified papers on Paleozoology and Stratigraphy in English language.
+Articles in English from none native-language authors have to be proofread before submission by a native speaker to be quoted in the acknowledgement.
+Please contact the editor in charge for questions.

 All manuscripts are peer-reviewed.
 The editor-in-chief has to decide about the final acceptance of a manuscript after the review process and occasionally revisions by the authors.
 The authors themselves are responsible for the content of the scientific contributions.